• Skip to primary navigation

 • Other Techniques

-• Resources
+• Tutorials

-Timmy Time Birthday Cake for 1st Birthday
+Timmy Time Birthday Cake

-A double barrel Timmy Time cake with Timmy cake topper holding a balloon
+A double barrel Timmy Time cake with Timmy cake topper holding a balloon.

 • Cake – This was a 7 inches double barrel cake, with a total height of 8 inches.
 I baked the cake in 2 batches, 2 layers in each batch.
 I used my butter pound cake recipe for the cake.